 With hundreds of high-quality styles to choose from, Shane Co. has the largest selection of exclusive ruby jewelry and birthstone gifts.
 With our Free Lifetime Warranty, your purchase is protected — even when the ruby is the center stone of an engagement ring.
-And with free 2-day shipping for all online orders within the U.S., as well as the option to buy online and pick up in store, you’re sure to get your gift right on time.
+And with fast and free shipping for all online orders, as well as the option to book a virtual appointment or use our No-Contact Curbside Service, you’re sure to get your gift right on time.
 Worried about getting what you really want for your birthday?
 Use the “Drop a hint” button to email your sweetie with all your favorite designs.
 Here are some of the most popular ruby jewelry styles for our July babies:

 Highlighting this gem’s unique color with a halo of diamonds adds a trendy and elegant touch to an already-beautiful ring.
 Try this Oval Double Halo Ring with 72 round diamonds to surround the loose ruby of your choice for superior sparkle.

 This versatile stone looks beautiful on its own or complemented by other gems, as in this Ruby and Diamond Pendant in high-quality 14k yellow gold.
 Created by our design team, this necklace offers sophisticated simplicity to show off your July birthstone.

 If you’re looking for some old Hollywood glamour, these Vintage Ruby and Diamond Earrings were carefully crafted with 24 round diamonds and delicate details.
 Pair them with a matching necklace for the ultimate birthday gift.